Managing Stress in a Fast Paced World

 Why Neuroscience Matters in Modern Life

 Neuroscience dismantles the antiquated notion of a singular, monolithic "self."
-Modern research reveals the self as an emergent property of dynamic neural networks in constant competition and collabor ...
+Modern research reveals the self as an emergent property of dynamic neural networks in constant competition ...

 Read More..